riccardobevilacqua/riccardo-codes/_posts/how-to-create-an-rss-feed-in-nextjs-10.md

 In `/pages/index.js` there's a method `getStaticProps`, which is called by [Next.js](https://nextjs.org/) at build time (see [here](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation)).

-The idea is generating the RSS feed as an XML file precisely at build time.
+The idea is generating your RSS feed as an XML file precisely at build time.

-To do so, first import `generateRss`, then modify `getStaticProps` as follows:
+To do so, first import `generateRss` and `fs`, then modify `getStaticProps` as follows:

 ```javascript
 export async function getStaticProps() {